Looking for resources for young people to compose and create? Need some advice on how to support a future in music?

-Resources from Roundhouse to try #RoundYourHouse: a home studio guide, roundtable discussions on scriptwriting, set design and managing your finances, films, podcasts, activism and more.
+Resources for secondary school age and up from Roundhouse to try #RoundYourHouse: a home studio guide, roundtable discussions on scriptwriting, set design and managing your finances, films, podcasts, activism and more.

-A collection of useful resources to help you build a sustainable career in music, delivered in partnership with young creators working in the music industries right now.
+A collection of useful resources to help young people build a sustainable career in music, delivered in partnership with young creators working in the music industries right now.

 A selection of composing activities for young people to do easily at home with or without instruments.
 All the activities are inspired by or linked to existing pieces of music.

 Introducing all ages, but especially secondary school students and teachers, to the world of making music with sounds.
 This exciting genre, known as electroacoustic, electronic or sound art, started in the 20th century and today thrives around the globe.

 A helpful list of resources, information and details on where to get support for the SEN/D community.

 Friday Afternoons provides warm ups, leader tutorials, case studies, lesson plans and worksheets to support primary school students including composition exercises, plus arrangements and creative responses to some of the repertoire.

 “TOGETHER” is a song and composition resource to support singing, lyric and songwriting made by Wiltshire primary schools, with composition resources that can be used for both remote and classroom settings.

 Ten pieces is a weekly buffet of primary music activities from across the BBC, including oven ready music and cross-curricular resources that can be used for home learning and in the classroom.